SU TERRY: soprano saxophone & clarinet soloist • composer • author • speaker

 Ms. Terry's discography contains over seventy recordings.
 Passionate about passing on her knowledge to students and colleagues, she conducts frequent masterclasses and workshops.
 She has been Artist in Residence at the Jazz Society of Ecuador since 2012, and in July 2013 her group toured Ecuador for the U.S. Dept. of State.
 She is the author of Practice Like The Pros and three other instructional books.
 She is the author of two non-fiction books: Inside the Mind of a Musician, and For The Curious, and an illustrated novel, I Was a Jazz Musician for the FBI.
 Ms. Terry is the lead columnist for The Note.

-Ms. Terry is a longtime practitioner of the martial art of Taijiquan and holds eight USKSF championship tournament gold medals.
+Ms. Terry is a longtime practitioner of the martial art of Taijiquan and holds nine USKSF championship tournament gold medals.
 More information can be found in the books Reed All About It by Bob Bernotas, Madame Jazz by Leslie Gourse; Experiencing Jazz by Michael Stephans, Penguin Guide to Jazz on CD; and online at https://suterry.com.

 Su Terry is a Yamaha Saxophone Artist.
 She plays Jody Jazz mouthpieces and Légère reeds.